innovationincubatoradvisory/drf_cookiecutter_4.1/README.md

-This is a cookiecutter boilerplate template for (DRF) Django REST Framework to start your django REST API Backend project.
-This includes sample endpoints to skip the initial setup and quickly get started with your API development project.
+This is a cookiecutter boilerplate template for Django REST Framework (DRF) to start your Django REST API Backend project.
+This includes sample endpoints to skip the initial setup and quickly get started with your Django API development project.

 ### Requirements
 ```pip install cookiecutter```